akshayranganath/akshayranganath.github.io/_posts/2017-11-15-Notes-From-Enterprise-DevOps-Summit-San-Francisco.md

 ### Breakouts

-#### Intel's Journey to Build Quality In: How QA and Test Automation Drive DevOps Tranformation
+#### Intel's Journey to Build Quality In: How QA and Test Automation Drive DevOps Transformation

 Initial model _push and pray_.
 85% of code was not covered.